rgl/jenkins-vagrant/README.md

 ```bash
 vagrant plugin install vagrant-triggers # see https://github.com/emyl/vagrant-triggers
 ```

+If you want to use LDAP for user authentication, you have to:

+1. have [rgl/windows-domain-controller-vagrant](https://github.com/rgl/windows-domain-controller-vagrant) up and running at `../windows-domain-controller-vagrant`.
+1. uncomment the `config_authentication='ldap'` line inside [provision.sh](provision.sh).

 Run `vagrant up jenkins` to launch the master.
 See its output to known how to login at the [local Jenkins home page](https://jenkins.example.com) as `admin` (you can also login with